-2. REQUIRED LOCAL BILL AMENDMENT FORMS
+2. LOCAL BILL AMENDMENT FORMS

-Before any substantive amendment to a local bill may be considered in a House subcommittee or committee or on the floor, a completed original Local Bill Amendment Form must be provided to and reviewed by staff of the Local, Federal & Veterans Affairs Subcommittee.
+Before any substantive amendment to a local bill may be considered in a House subcommittee or committee or on the floor, a completed original Local Bill Amendment Form must be provided to and reviewed by staff of the Local Administration, Federal Affairs & Special Districts Subcommittee.
 This form briefly describes the amendment, explains the need for the change, states whether the amendment is consistent with the published notice, states whether the amendment alters the economic impact of the local bill, provides whether the amendment was approved by the local legislative delegation (if so, whether by a majority or unanimous vote), and is signed by the local delegation chair.
-The delegation need not meet formally or meet in the affected county to consider the amendment.
+Subject to the internal rules of the delegation, the delegation members need not meet formally or meet in the affected county to consider the amendment.
 An amendment form is not required for technical amendments.
 If the amendment alters the economic impact of the local bill, a revised Economic Impact Statement must be prepared and filed timely.